vladgalafm/MA_JS_Practice/Homework_9_Forms/README.md

 [Library operation example](https://vladgalafm.github.io/MA_JS_Practice/Homework_9_Forms/)

-1. To use this form validation library, add `formValidation.js` to your page.
-Also, make sure you have added `tooltip.css`.
+1. To use this form validation library, copy `formValidation.js` and add it to your project, like in the example below.
+Also, make sure you've did the same with `tooltip.css`.

 ```html
 <link href="css/tooltip.css" rel="stylesheet">